amylashley/traffic-logger/README.md

 php artisan vendor:publish --provider="AmyLashley\TrafficLogger\App\Providers\TrafficLoggerServiceProvider"
 ```

-Migrate the database.
+######Migrate the database.
 You can change the database table that the logger users by update the table-name variable in the trafficlog.php config file.
 ```
 php artisan migrate
 ```

-Add Middleware to your `app\Http\Kernel.php` in the global middleware array:
+######Add Middleware to your `app\Http\Kernel.php` in the global middleware array:
 ```
 \AmyLashley\TrafficLogger\App\Http\Middleware\LogRequest::class,
 ```

+##Configuration

+The following can be configured in trafficlog.php:

+-table-name: change the name of the database table that TrafficLogger will use.
+The default value is "log"
+-impersonator: If your system uses impersonation, and you'd like to capture the id of the impersonator, you'll need to add this functionality to your system: add a session variable and populate it when your system authenticates the user being impersonated.
+Then you can use this variable in TrafficLogger.
+The default value is "auth_imitator".

 ## Usage

-After installation, there is not much more you'll need to do.
-If you'd like to change the name of the database table that you're using, you can set that in trafficlog.php.

 You can view your traffic reports at /admin/traffic-logger/report